rien333/numbersense-vae/thesis/README.md

 Subitizing has been noted to become harder when objects are superimposed, thus resorting to external process as counting by object enumeration (Dehaene 2011, p57.).
-We therefore increase the overlap threshold for subitizing classes with more objects compared to Zhang et al. (2016).
+Compared to Zhang et al. (2016), we therefore increase the overlap threshold for subitizing classes with more objects

 Results & Discussion
 ====================